 Had the brand utilized consumer insights earlier on, it may have been able to reinvent the package holiday sector, influencing new perceptions of its product to fit the tastes of modern consumers.

-This is the most important lesson to take away from the story of Thomas Cook — and to avoid the same mistakes, brands should invest in tools that allow them to understand what consumers want and whether their current marketing strategy aligns with these demands.
+This is the most important lesson to take away from the story of Thomas Cook — and to avoid the same mistakes, brands should invest in brand tracking tools that allow them to understand what consumers want and whether their current marketing strategy aligns with these demands.

 Looking forward into the future, if Thomas Cook can finally succeed in redefining the sector or pivot into a new niche, then maybe, just maybe, it could live to see another 181 years.